 \section{Robustness to Misspecifications}

-In \pref{thm:estimation_error}, we showed that in \pref{assum:linear_model} can be utilized for obtaining an improved estimation error, by jointly learning the $M$ systems.
+In \pref{thm:estimation_error}, we showed that \pref{assum:linear_model} can be utilized for obtaining an improved estimation error, by jointly learning the $M$ systems.
 Next, we consider the impacts of misspecified models on the estimation error and study robustness of the proposed joint estimator against violations of the structure in \pref{assum:linear_model}.

-First, we consider the deviation of the dynamics of each system $m \in [M]$ from the shared structure.
-Specifically, by employing the matrix $D_m$ to denote the deviation of system $m$ from \pref{assum:linear_model}, let
+Let us first consider the deviation of the dynamics of each system $m \in [M]$ from the shared structure.
+Specifically, by employing the matrix $D_m$ to denote the deviation of system $m$ from \pref{assum:linear_model}, suppose that

-Denote the \emph{total misspesification} by $\bar{\zeta}^2=\sum_{m=1}^M \norm{D_m}_F^2$.
+Then, denote the \emph{total {misspecification}} by $\bar{\zeta}^2=\sum_{m=1}^M \norm{D_m}_F^2$.
 We study the consequences of the above deviations, assuming that the same joint learning method as before is used for estimating the transition matrices.
-We establish the robustness of the proposed estimation method.